DNS Lookups Were Timing Out Randomly in Kubernetes

 nslookup api.example.com

 Most of the time it worked instantly.
-Occasionally it hung for 5 seconds then timed out.
+But occasionally it hung for 5 seconds, then timed out.
+Unpredictable.

 Tried querying CoreDNS directly: